-While it is not the Strategy's objective, the Strategy does make a minimum commitment to include at least 5% of the Strategy's portfolio in Sustainable Investments with an environmental objective in economic activities that also are considered to be environmentally sustainable investments under the EU Taxonomy Regulation (Regulation (EU) 2020/852) (the "EU Taxonomy") or a social objective.
 In order for an Investee Company to be considered a Sustainable Investment, it must be assessed by Fisher Investments as meeting the following criteria: (i) it must have at least 20% turnover (revenue) in the aggregate attributed to one or more environmental or social objectives; (ii) it must do no significant harm ("DNSH") to any other environmental or social objective and (iii) it must follow good governance practices.
 Fisher Investments' DNSH assessment involves comparing data provided by a Data Provider against minimum thresholds that Fisher Investments believes indicate clear evidence of significant harm to an environmental or social objective.
 As part of its DNSH assessment, Fisher Investments will use data from the mandatory principal adverse impact ("PAI") indicators provided in Table 1 of Annex 1 of the Commission Delegated Regulation (EU) 2022/1288 (the "RTS") when Investee Company reported data, or estimates of such data provided by a Data Provider, for such PAI indicators is widely available and reliable.
 Unfortunately, the availability of reliable data for the mandatory PAI indicators varies greatly.
 Therefore, in cases where data for a mandatory PAI indicator is not widely available or reliable, Fisher Investments uses proxy data that incorporates information related to that mandatory PAI indicator.

-Supporting the environmental and social characteristics promoted by the Strategy, Fisher Investments has dedicated staff that works to identify ESG risks and opportunities and conducts engagement with Investee Companies.
+Supporting the sustainable investment objective of the Strategy, Fisher Investments has dedicated staff that works to identify ESG risks and opportunities and conducts engagement with Investee Companies.
 Fisher Investments utilises a combination of qualitative and quantitative information to generate a focus list of potential ESG engagement opportunities.
 Such information includes the consideration of PAIs on sustainability factors such as those related to GHG emissions, biodiversity, human rights, employee and social matters, anti-corruption and anti-bribery.
 The list is further refined based on bottom up company research.
 As part of the engagement process, Fisher Investments reviews a wide range of materials, which may include: analysis from the Data Providers, Investee Company financial and sustainability disclosures, research from responsible investment network partners and relevant non-governmental organisation ("NGO") reports.
 There is no guarantee that Fisher Investments will directly engage with all, or any, of the Strategy's Investee Companies in any given year, as direct engagements are determined based on a multitude of factors.
 These factors include, without limitation, the PAIs on sustainability factors listed above as well as a combination of qualitative and quantitative information used to generate a focus list of potential ESG engagement opportunities.